Danir9922/DailyRewards/README.md

 # DailyRewards

-Простой и эффективный плагин для ежедневных наград на вашем сервере Minecraft.
+A simple and effective daily rewards plugin for your Minecraft server.

-## Описание
+## Description
-Этот плагин позволяет игрокам получать ежедневные награды через удобное GUI меню. Идеальное решение для удержания игроков на сервере.
+This plugin allows players to claim daily rewards via a user-friendly GUI menu.
+It is an ideal solution for player retention.

-## Возможности
+## Features
-- 💎 Получение награды через инвентарь (GUI).
+- 💎 Claim rewards via an inventory GUI.
-- ⚡ Быстрая и легкая настройка.
+- ⚡ Quick and easy setup.
-- 🚀 Поддержка версий 1.20+
+- 🚀 Supports versions 1.20+.

-## Команды
+## Commands
-- `/reward` - Открыть меню ежедневных наград.
+- `/reward` - Open the daily rewards menu.

-## Установка
+## Installation
-1. Скачайте `.jar` файл плагина.
+1. Download the plugin's `.jar` file.
-2. Поместите его в папку `plugins` вашего сервера.
+2. Place it in your server's `plugins` folder.
-3. Перезапустите сервер.
+3. Restart the server.
-4. Готово!
+4. Done!

 ---
-Разработано с использованием Spigot API и Java 21.
+Developed using the Spigot API and Java 21.